Transportation Indicator

 City of Rochester

 The infographic for “Average Commute Time” has two tabs (located at the top of the graphic): one tab for commute time by public transportation, the other for driving alone.
-Data is from 2017.
+The data are from 2023.